day8/re-com/docs/CreatingANewComponent.md

 Consumers can customise a component via the optional `:parts` argument by providing classes, styles or attrs keyed by these part names.

-## 3. Document arguments
+## 3. Specify Component Arguments

-Each component declares an `args-desc` describing supported parameters, default values and validation functions.
+Each component declares an `args-desc` that specifies expected/allowed arguments, default values and validation functions.
 Again from `buttons.cljs` lines 30‑42:

 ```clojure
 (def button-args-desc